Alderson LawDebt Recovery Pricing

 Most of our debt recovery cases are handled by Tracey Murray who is a Solicitor and Partner in the Firm.
 Tracey is a Graduate of the University of Newcastle upon Tyne and qualified as a Solicitor in 1997.

-Fiixed Fee Work
+Fixed Fee Work

 We may offer to carry out the work associated in recovering a debt and or seeking a Court Judgement for a fixed fee.
-In all other case out charges will be based on our hourly rate charges set out below.
-Where we agree a fixed fee it will be charged as follows
+In all other cases our charges will be time based on our hourly rate charges set out below.
+Where we agree a fixed fee it will be charged as follows:

 Debt value up to £5000 fee £600 plus vat

 Debt Value £5001 to £10000 fee £800 plus vat

 Debt Value £10001 to £50000 fee amounts to 5% of value of claim

 Payment of our fees is not contingent upon successful recovery of your debt and will be payable whether or not you recover any monies owed to you.

 Hourly Rate Work